baosws/DINE/README.md

 ```
 python experiments/exp_cmi/main.py --methods DINE KSG CCMI --n_jobs=8
 ```
-where available `methods` are DINE, MINE, KSG, CCMI, KCIT, DINE_CIT and `n_jobs` is the number of parallel jobs to run.
+where available `methods` are DINE, MINE, MIND, KSG, CCMI, KCIT, DINE_CIT and `n_jobs` is the number of parallel jobs to run.

 Modifiable configurations are stored in `experiments/exp_*/config/`, and result dataframes are stored in `experiments/exp_*/results/` after the command is finished.